semantic-release/semantic-release/README.md

 ### `getLastRelease`

 This plugin is responsible for determining a package’s last release version.
 The [default implementation](https://github.com/semantic-release/last-release-npm) uses the last published version on a npm registry.

+### `generateNotes`

+This plugin is responsible for generating release notes.
+Call the callback with the notes as a string.
+Have a look at the [default implementation](https://github.com/semantic-release/release-notes-generator/).
+It receives a `commits` array, the `lastRelease` and `nextRelease` inside `config`.

+### `publish`

+This plugins is responsible for publishing the release.
+The default implementations publish on [npm](https://github.com/semantic-release/npm) and [github](https://github.com/semantic-release/github).

+Passing an array of plugins will run them in series.

 ## ITYM*FAQ*LT
 > I think you might frequently ask questions like these